Keep your iPhone 13 mini's screen looking pristine with a screen protector

-If you've been less than careful with your past iPhones, you probably want to slap a screen protector on your new iPhone 13 mini.
-No matter how rugged Apple makes its phones and how unbreakable the best iPhone displays have gotten over time, your device can still get scratched and scuffed up when you drop it.
+If you've been less than careful with your devices in the past, you probably want to get fitted out with an iPhone 13 mini screen protector this time around.
+No matter how rugged Apple makes its phones and how unbreakable their displays have gotten over time, your device can still get scratched and scuffed up when you drop it.
 We've rounded up some of the best iPhone 13 mini screen protectors below so you can get your protection in order.

 - Easiest install: Spigen EZ Fit iPhone 13 mini Screen Protector